With Guide, Skyscanner saw an 18 percentage point increase in CSAT and a 76% drop in first response time (FRT)

 Highlights over the past 18 months include seeing their customer satisfaction score increase by 18 percentage points—which has a lot to do with decreasing their average first response time (FRT) over email by 76 percent, from 17 to 4 hours.
 They also revamped their self-service offering.

 “We’re really proud of the results we’ve seen,” Thorne said.
-Although Skyscanner had a self-service web portal built on an earlier version of Zendesk Support, making the move to Help Center was key to boosting their self-service ratio.
-Less than one percent of visitors to their new Help Center end up logging a support ticket and the site maintains a low bounce rate, which is an incredible story of ticket deflection through self-service.
+Although Skyscanner had a self-service web portal built on an earlier version of Zendesk Support, making the move to Guide was key to boosting their self-service ratio.
+Less than one percent of visitors to their new help center end up logging a support ticket and the site maintains a low bounce rate, which is an incredible story of ticket deflection through self-service.

 When Thorne joined Skyscanner in the fall of 2013, the company’s support team numbered three people, one of whom was part-time.
 At the time, Skyscanner used a hub-and-spoke model of Zendesk and while the website is translated into more than 35 languages, customer support was not yet offered in all of these.
 In addition to building out his team globally, Thorne had to sort out their existing instance of Support, which was complex due to previous language restrictions.
 They also weren’t able to measure customer satisfaction very closely.
 “Up until that point, it had been a blind spot,” Thorne said.
 “We didn’t really know how happy our customers were, other than just anecdotally.”
 In recognition of Skyscanner’s ‘customer first’ company ethos, this needed to change.